JonaBenja/greta_thunberg_sentiment/README.md

 # lad-assignment1

-#README.txt

 ### INTRODUCTION
-This repository contains the code, data and analysis of assignment 1 for the course Language as Data.
-This students that contributed to this assignment are Gabriele Catanese and Jona Bosman.
+This repository contains the code, data and analysis of a project about sentiment analysis on articles about Greta Thunberg.
+The project was created by Jona Bosman and Gabriele Catanese.

+The question we attempted to answer with this project was:
+Does the sentiment in articles about Greta Thunberg differ for Dutch and Italian press?

+A blogpost containing the analysis of this project can by found at: https://languageasdata.wordpress.com/2020/12/11/how-do-the-italian-and-dutch-press-feel-about-greta-thunberg/

 ### CORPUS RETRIEVAL
 The corpus contains 100 recent articles in Dutch and Italian about Greta Thunberg, that were retrieved from the Google News corpus by using the query 'Greta Thunberg'.